rvaiya/warpd/README.md

 ## Example 1

-Uses a 3 by 3 grid instead of the default 2x2 grid.
+Uses a 3x2 grid instead of the default 2x2 grid. u, i, and o warp to the first three columns on the top row of the screen while j, k, and l warp to the bottom three columns as you might expect. m is used to simulate the first mouse button, while dot and comma simulate the second (scoll wheel) and third (right most) mouse buttons respectively.

 ```
-warp -c 3 -r 3
+warp -c 3 -r 2 -k M-k,u,i,o,j,k,l,m,period,comma
 ```

 ## Example 2